July 26, 2021 – Mayor Johnson signs emergency order requiring face coverings in the City of Savannah

 The order went into effect at 8 a.m. on July 26, 2021, and will remain in effect until 11:59 p.m. on September 23, 2021.

 We ask you to take these precautions for the well-being of yourself, your fellow travelers and for the employees of Savannah’s Waterfront businesses who are here to welcome you:

 - Cover coughs and sneezes with tissue or sleeve

-- Use face coverings while in public – Savannah and Chatham County have mandatory mask ordinances
+- Use face coverings while in public – Savannah has a mandatory mask ordinance

 - Comply with the CDC’s Social Distancing Guidelines of staying at least 6 feet apart from others